bastie/w2ni18n/index.md

 ### Vala
 - Nice using of ``??`` operator to ``null`` check like ``string withValue = nullableString ?? "value";``
 - It is not posible with Gee 0.8 to give an other Collection in constructor and so ``add_all (an_other_collection);`` is a little bit more to coding...
+- It isn't important where you ``main`` program method is - maybe in class, perhaps outside.

 ## Test system